 If you prefer to rent fancy clothes instead, there are several options for both men and women:

 https://kleiderverleih.at – evening dresses and tuxedos are rented for price of 150-170 Euro.
 Large selection in different styles and designs.

 https://www.lamberthofer.at/en/tuxedo-rent/ Tuxedo rental, you can put your measurement online and they deliver, with adjusted suit for your body size and shape.
 Rental for a weekend is 180 Euro.

 Decision on what to pack for Vienna visit will certainly depend on when are you coming and what are you planning to do.
 Since most of our luggage is usually clothes and shoes, this is where we placed our focus and elaborated on various occasions and options of what to wear.
-We hope this will make it easier for you for your next Vienna trip.
+We hope this will make it easier for you to pack for your next Vienna trip.
 Safe travels and see you soon!